-The purpose of the 50+ resource group is to provide resource and support for the Diversity Project workstreams where they intersect with older workers and ageism.
+The purpose of the 50+ resource group is to provide resources and support for the Diversity Project workstreams where they interconnect with older workers.

 The vast majority of UK employers claim to care about ageism in the workplace but are not acting to combat it.
-Recent research by the Chartered Management Institute found that 85 per cent of managers said their organisation was age inclusive but only 5 per cent thought older workers were under-represented or reported proactive efforts to recruit them.
+Recent research by the Chartered Management Institute found that 85% of managers said their organisation was age inclusive but only 5% thought older workers were under-represented or reported proactive efforts to recruit them.

 The pandemic has led to a wave of resignations and early retirements with three in five over-50s leaving the workforce sooner than planned.

 To reverse this trend, and build an inclusive culture for older workers across the industry, member firms need to ask themselves:

 • Are older people receiving the same training and professional development opportunities as their younger colleagues?